 If an oil-to-air cooler is fitted in front of the engine radiator, ensure that it is kept perfectly clean along with the radiator behind it at all times.
 Failure to do so will lead to overheating of the hydraulic and/or engine cooling systems.

-See appendices for information on the uprated and high power pto systems.
+See appendices for information on the uprated pto systems.

 Tyres.